 - It’s against our Models Charter (the commitments we make to models)

-- Our professional staff and Shoot Producers would never work with us if we condoned that
+- Our professional staff and Shoot Producers would never work with us if we allowed that

 - We could not offer you to be a reference for other new models

-- You would not come back for more shoots!
+- You would not want to come back for more shoots with us

 We absolutely guarantee you will never be forced to do anything you do not want to do.